Even when resting, your body burns calories by performing basic functions to sustain life, such as:

 Of these factors, you can take steps to change your weight and body composition.
 So if you want to change your BMR, your first steps should be to lose weight and increase muscle.

-A 2010 review indicated that resistance training can improve lean body mass composition and maintain fat mass reduction, increasing BMR.
+A indicated that resistance training can improve lean body mass composition and maintain fat mass reduction, increasing BMR.

 Understanding your BMR, your typical activity level, and the amount of calories you need daily to maintain your weight are important ways for you to actively participate in your physical health.